ayushsingh-1/MOVID19/README.md

 https://docs.google.com/presentation/d/1GCcLusrrdkOxazyMsi2d3lCWmA3dnBGRSRysHiyEJuE/edit#slide=id.g80d777d9c8_0_99

 ### SQL Table creation and testing data is in the file of OOD1.sql.
-ERD diagram has also been uploaded.
+### ERD diagram has also been uploaded in the files.

 ## About
 This is a multipurpose system that was designed by Group 13 as a part of the final assessment for Object